 Ask a Sicilian Chef about blood oranges and you’ll catch a look of pride in their eye.
 Not only did blood oranges originate in Sicily, but their health benefits, crave-worthy crimson color, and adaptability for savory dishes make them a favorite with Chefs.

 The last ingredient, anchovies, are the kicker in this fennel salad recipe.
 Sicily has a long history tied to fishing and preserving fish like anchovies.
 Anchovies are caught in the open sea between Sicily and North Africa, then salted or marinated.
 Thus conserving them for long periods.

 Consequently, anchovies are a staple in many Sicilian dishes.

-Fennel Salad Photo Gallery
+Italian Fennel Salad Recipe Photo Gallery

 I will never forget sitting down to my third fennel orange salad in Sicily.
 We were at a restaurant in Syracuse.
 Looking down, I saw four plump anchovies on top of a beautiful bed of fennel and segmented blood oranges.
 At first, I thought huh.
 Will that work?